muhme/quote_wordpress/tests/README.md

 [Playwright](https://playwright.dev/) is used as the platform for End-to-End (E2E) testing and extended with Playwright test utils for WordPress [@wordpress/e2e-test-utils-playwright](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-e2e-test-utils-playwright/).
 Playwright can be used local installed on host system or with docker container `quote_wp_playwright`.

-:bulb: **Tip:** Before testing you have to install WordPress and the plugin with `scripts/install.sh`.
+:bulb: **Tip:** Before testing, you have to complete WordPress installation and to activate the plugin with `scripts/install.sh`.

 ### Dockerized